fsmosca/musketeer-chess/README.md

 #### The third move of musketeer chess
 The third move will be dropping of second selected piece (cannon), for example white can play C@d0 and Black can reply with C@f9.

 It is not allowed to drop a musketeer piece at column e and another at column a or h because it will gate the musketeer pieces at the same time during castling.
-See game rules in section G.
+[See item 5 in game rules section](#5-dropping-of-musketeer-pieces).

 That completes the PS and GP phases.